kimberlythomas/203-accelerate/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.7.9.1 =
+- Fixed: Incorrect spacing around the Submit button in the Form Builder was fixed.
+- Fixed: Missing assets were added to the plugin.

+= 1.7.9 =
+- Added: Icon Choices feature for Checkboxes and Multiple Choice fields - a selection of 2000+ icons can now be used with your choices!
+- Changed: Avoid rendering the WPForms Import admin page if the user lacks `unfiltered_html` capability.
+- Changed: Respect site settings for displaying avatars on the Revisions screen in the Form Builder.
+- Changed: Color picker fields in the Form Builder are now correctly handling default colors.
+- Changed: In the form Notifications you can now set up the Reply-To Name value in addition to the Reply-To Email using a special format.
+- Changed: Updated jquery-confirm library to 3.3.4.
+- Fixed: Prevent field duplication in the Form Builder performed multiple times when clicking fast inside the confirmation modal.
+- Fixed: Action links were rendered on two lines in the admin dashboard widget.
+- Fixed: PHP notices were generated when form locations logic ran for unregistered post types.
+- Fixed: The Embed modal performance in the Form Builder was improved a lot when there are a ton of pages on a site.
+- Fixed: The confirmation message for non-AJAX form submissions wasn't wrapped into the main form container.
+- Fixed: Improved compatibility with Elementor popups v3.9+.
+- Fixed: Notification email suggestion didn't work properly in WordPress installed in a subdomain.
+- Fixed: `{page_title}` smart tag was conflicting with the wpSEO plugin.
+- Fixed: Better compatibility with the Popup Maker plugin.

+= 1.7.8 =
+- Added: All anti-spam protection settings are grouped in one place in the Form Builder > Settings for easier access.
+- Changed: Recently added Form Templates are now available in the "New Templates" category.
+- Changed: Non-responsive (desktop) version of the Form Builder is not accessible on mobile devices.
+- Fixed: jQuery deprecation notices were triggered in the browser's console.
+- Fixed: Close button in dropdowns was displayed incorrectly in certain places.
+- Fixed: A PHP warning was raised on certain site configurations when the user tried to submit a form.
+- Fixed: Toggle control animation was working incorrectly in certain cases.
+- Fixed: Text was overlapping the down arrow on dropdowns in the 2021 theme.
+- Fixed: WPForms Challenge user experience was improved.
+- Fixed: Smart tag list was too big in fields with warnings.
+- Fixed: Some input masks caused the text in the Text field to be right-aligned.
+- Fixed: Compatibility with the 2023 theme was improved.

+= 1.7.7.2 =
+- Added: There is a new filter `wpforms_builder_panel_sidebar_section_classes` to change builder panel sidebar section classes.
+- Changed: Updated DOMPurify library to 2.4.0.
+- Fixed: Placeholder text in the Dropdown field was cut off in the Form Builder.
+- Fixed: The Form Builder had an inconsistent text strings escaping.
+- Fixed: The information about "no form templates to display" did not disappear when a category was changed.

+= 1.7.7.1 =
+- Fixed: Very long field labels were not wrapped and were breaking mid-word.

+= 1.7.7 =
+- Added: All templates are now available on our new Form Templates admin page.
+- Added: Form Templates can now be marked as favorite for easier access to forms inside the Form Builder.
+- Added: The form fields column can now be collapsed in the Form Builder to give more space to the form preview panel.
+- Changed: The DB tables row in the Site Health Info section is now private which means it's excluded from the copied data when the "Copy site info to clipboard" button is clicked.
+- Fixed: WPForms Challenge was displayed after a forms search with no result.
+- Fixed: WPForms Challenge disappeared after selecting a template for the new form.
+- Fixed: After a form submission a PHP warning was generated in some cases when the Akismet anti-spam protection setting was enabled.
+- Fixed: Using allow/deny list was breaking input mask validation for all fields above the Email field.
+- Fixed: An unusually long text string in the confirmation message caused layout problems due to overflow.
+- Fixed: `page_title` smart tag was working inconsistently on a form preview page.
+- Fixed: From Email address check in the Form Builder > Notifications was incorrectly handling domain check containing the `www` prefix.
+- Fixed: Input mask validation message didn't use what was previously saved on the WPForms > Settings > Validation page.
+- Fixed: On the Form builder, a template selection didn't work if a page was translated through web extensions.

 = 1.7.6 =
 - Added: Form Submissions can now be checked against the Akismet API to prevent spam.